Cheapest Indiana County Heating Oil Price History

 Short Term Trends

-Indiana’s overall heating oil use changes yearly based on the severity of the winter.
-As the temperature outside gets more chilly, homes’ boilers need to burn more and more number two heating oil to keep the house warm inside.
+Indiana’s overall fuel oil consumption changes from year to year as winter conditions change.
+As the temperature outside dips, homes’ HVAC systems need to burn increasing amounts of fuel oil to keep the house warm inside.
 Last winter, the average outside temperature in Indiana was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Indiana County Average Winter Temperature